Veliky Novgorod: Russian Empire

 In 1727, Novgorod was made the administrative center of Novgorod Governorate of the Russian Empire, which was detached from Saint Petersburg Governorate (see Administrative divisions of Russia in 1727–1728).
 This administrative division existed until 1927.
 Between 1927 and 1944, the city was a part of Leningrad Oblast, and then became the administrative center of the newly formed Novgorod Oblast.

 Modern era

-On August 15, 1941, during World War II, the city was occupied by the German Army.
+On 15 August 1941, during World War II, the city was occupied by the German Army.
 Its historic monuments were systematically obliterated.
-The Red Army liberated the city on January 19, 1944.
+The Red Army liberated the city on 19 January 1944.
 Out of 2,536 stone buildings, fewer than forty remained standing.
 After the war, thanks to plans laid down by Alexey Shchusev, the central part was gradually restored.
 In 1992, the chief monuments of the city and the surrounding area were inscribed on the UNESCO World Heritage Site list as the Historic Monuments of Novgorod and Surroundings.
-As of 2020, regular archeological rescue work continues across the site.
-In 1999, the city was officially renamed Veliky Novgorod (literally, Great Novgorod), thus partly reverting to its medieval title "Lord Novgorod the Great".
-This reduced the temptation to confuse Veliky Novgorod with Nizhny Novgorod, a larger city the other side of Moscow which, between 1932 and 1990, had been renamed Gorky, in honour of Maxim Gorky.
+As of 2025, regular archeological rescue work continues across the site.
+In 1999, the city was officially renamed Veliky Novgorod (literally 'Great Novgorod'), thus partly reverting to its medieval title "Lord Novgorod the Great".
+This reduced the temptation to confuse Veliky Novgorod with Nizhny Novgorod, a larger city to the east of Moscow.